AEW Dynamite and Collision preview: The three-hour Holiday Bash block - Pro Wrestling Dot Net

 -Kenny Omega and “The Young Bucks” Matt Jackson and Nick Jackson vs. Kazuchika Okada, Konosuke Takeshita, and Hechicero in a trios match for $1 million

+-Kyle Fletcher (6) vs. Pac (3) in a Continental Classic tournament Gold League match

+-Willow Nightingale, Harley Cameron, Toni Storm, and Mina Shirakawa vs. Mercedes Mone, Athena, Marina Shafir, and Megan Bayne in an eight-woman tag match

 Powell’s POV: The three-hour Dynamite and Collision block will air on same day delay from Manchester, England, at Co-op Live.
 Join Jake Barnett for his live review of Dynamite as the show is simulcast Wednesdays on TBS and HBO Max at 7CT/8ET.
-The one-hour Collision show airs at 9CT/10ET or immediately following Dynamite (the second hour will air on Saturday, December 20, at 1:30CT/2:30ET on TNT).
+The one-hour Collision show airs at 9CT/10ET or immediately following Dynamite (the second hour of Collision will air on Saturday at 1:30CT/2:30ET on TNT).
 Jake’s same-night audio reviews are available exclusively for Dot Net Members (including our Patreon subscribers).

 Be the first to comment